irindus/NamasteTechnologies_DataChallenge/README.md

 # NamasteTechnologies_DataChallenge

-This project was completed as a response to a data challenge issued by Namaste Technology.
+This project was completed as a response to a data challenge issued by Namaste Technologies.
 You will find all my work in this repository.

 The files that are included are as follows;